 Advanced Placement Credit and the Physics minor

-To get your AP credit, please schedule an appointment with a concentration advisor as soon as possible.
+To get your AP credit, please schedule an appointment with a department advisor as soon as possible.

 - Undergraduate Application